 - A. Internal Assessment (IA): Two class tests of 40 marks each.
 The first class test is to be conducted when approx. 40% syllabus is completed and the second class test when an additional 35% syllabus is completed.
-Duration of each test shall be one and half hour. - B. End Semester Theory Examination: In question, paper weightage of each module will be proportional to the number of respective lecture hours as mentioned in the syllabus. - 1.
-Question paper will consist of 3 questions, each carrying 20 marks. - 2.
-Question number 1 will be compulsory and based on maximum contents of the syllabus - 3.
-Remaining questions will be mixed in nature (for example, if Q.2 has part (a) from module 3 then part (b) will be from other than module 3)
+Duration of each test shall be one and half hour. - B. End Semester Theory Examination: In question, paper weightage of each module will be proportional to the number of respective lecture hours as mentioned in the syllabus.

+1. Question paper will consist of 3 questions, each carrying 20 marks.

+2. Question number 1 will be compulsory and based on maximum contents of the syllabus

+3. Remaining questions will be mixed in nature (for example, if Q.2 has part (a) from module 3 then part (b) will be from other than module 3)

-- 1. Fundamentals of Food and Nutrition by Tejmeet Rekhi, Heena Yadav - 2.
-Food Process Engineering And Technology by Akash Pare, BL Mandhyan
+- 4. Total three questions need to be solved. - 5.
+Books and References: - 1.
+Fundamentals of Food and Nutrition by Tejmeet Rekhi, Heena Yadav - 2.
+Food Process Engineering And Technology by Akash Pare, B L Mandhyan